 Furthermore, today’s ubiquitous connectivity of software systems virtually guarantees that most software will be attacked—either because it is a target for penetration or because it offers a springboard for penetration of other software.
 Accordingly, today’s programmers must take additional care to ensure predictable execution despite the new challenges.

-Software vulnerabilities are unwanted characteristics of software that may allow software to execute in ways that are unexpected.
+Software vulnerabilities are characteristics of software that may allow software to execute in ways that are unexpected.
 Programmers introduce vulnerabilities into software by using language features that are inherently unpredictable in the variable circumstances outlined above or by using features in a manner that reduces what predictability they could offer.
 Of course, complete predictability is an ideal (particularly because new vulnerabilities are often discovered through experience), but any programmer can improve predictability by carefully avoiding the introduction of known vulnerabilities into code.

 This document focuses on a particular class of vulnerabilities, language vulnerabilities.
 These are properties of programming languages that can contribute to (or are strongly correlated with) application vulnerabilities—security weaknesses, safety hazards, or defects.